crystal-lang/rfcs/text/0009-lifetime-event_loop.md

 sometimes intentionally diverges from common language features.
 -->

-Golang's [netpoll](https://go.dev/src/runtime/netpoll.go) uses a similar design.
+Golang's [netpoll](https://go.dev/src/runtime/netpoll.go) uses a similar design, with the difference that Go only has a single event loop instance per process.

 # Unresolved questions